THERMOGRAVIMETRIC ANALYSIS (TGA)

-The most common application of TGA analysis is in thermal stability, and oxidation/heat resistance evaluations of materials in a wide range of industries, including: aeronautics, pharmaceuticals, semiconductor / electronics, ceramics and paints, motor vehicle engineering and many more.
+The most common application of TGA analysis is in thermal stability, and oxidation/heat resistance evaluations of materials in a wide range of industries, including aeronautics, pharmaceuticals, semiconductor/electronics, ceramics and paints, motor vehicle engineering and many more.

 In polymers, TGA can be used to quantify volatiles, fillers, or additives in a sample and evaluate their consequence on thermal properties.
 The technique has particularly wide use in characterizing drug candidates and flame-retardant additives to numerous materials.
-In addition, the technique has miscellaneous applications in process development and failure analysis, which take advantage of its high-sensitivity characterization of material volatility, decomposition or reduction/oxidation kinetics, and adsorption/desorption behavior.
+Also, the technique has miscellaneous applications in process development and failure analysis, which take advantage of its high-sensitivity characterization of material volatility, decomposition or reduction/oxidation kinetics, and adsorption/desorption behavior.

 MEASUREMENTS with TGA: